sallen12/CondIntCal/README.md

 - Two theoretically-appealing methods to calculate the decomposition terms
 - Additional functions to assess the average interval length and unconditional (i.e. marginal) coverage
 - Miscalibration-Discrimination plots to visualise the decomposition terms
+- Functionality to handle both central and non-central prediction intervals

 ---